 The Union is happy to welcome Blue Badge guide led tours into our building to visit the Chamber.
 When possible, guides should contact the office (see Contact Us) earlier in the day to confirm availability.
-A small donation box is located near the entrance and all funds collected are used to assist with maintaining our historic building.
+Donations may be left at our reception office near the entrance and all funds collected are used to assist with maintaining our historic building.

 How much money does the Society have?

 As a registered charity in the UK, we are required to publish a summary of our annual accounts and that information can be found on the Charity Commission's website.

 When was the Cambridge Union Society founded?